cah-john-ryan/expo-go-real-time-chat/session-5-imports.md

 firebaseConfigSecrets.js
 ```

 12. You will find a file named "firebaseConfigSecrets.js" in the Documents folder of your computer.
-Copy this file to your `/app` folder in this project.
+Copy this file into this project to where it will be alongside the existing `/firebaseConfig.js` file.
 This file contains the secrets that you need in order to connect to a Firebase instance I have setup beforehand.

 13. Open the `/app/index.tsx` file.